 Using rich administrative and survey microdata from HMRC and DWP, the project will employ advanced quasi-experimental methods, leveraging Scotland as a treatment group with the rest of the UK as a comparison.

 The collaboration with the Scottish Government is central to this project’s success.
-Two three-month placements will provide the student with access to restricted administrative data, opportunities to engage with policy practitioners, and experience translating academic research into policy-relevant outputs.
+This will include collaborative work with the Scottish Government which will provide the student with access to restricted administrative data, opportunities to engage with policy practitioners, and experience translating academic research into policy-relevant outputs.
 The student will be embedded within Strathclyde’s Fraser of Allander Institute, a leading economic research centre with established expertise in Scottish tax analysis and strong knowledge exchange capabilities.

 Outputs will include research papers for peer-reviewed journals, policy briefs, and knowledge exchange activities through the Fraser of Allander Institute’s influential platforms, ensuring maximum impact for both academic and policy audiences.